Appetite Suppressants 101

 Add cinnamon to whatever you can.
-Cinnamon has been shown to be a great appetite suppressant, because if activates the ventral tegmental area of the brain.
+Cinnamon has been shown to be a great appetite suppressant, because it activates the ventral tegmental area of the brain.
 This area is associated with dopamine, so you are rewarding yourself.
 You are also tricking your body into thinking that you have given it some food.

 Use peppermint essential oils.
 Put it in an essential oil diffusor or wear it as a fragrance.
 Drink peppermint tea before meals.
 Studies have been shown that smelling peppermint throughout the day will reduce the number of calories a person consumes.

 Add ginger to whatever you can.
-Ginger contains gingerol which increase the bodies leptin levels.
+Ginger contains gingerol which increases the bodies leptin levels.
 The spike in leptin will tell your body that you are full, faster.
 The spike in leptin also tells your body to start burning fat.

-Drink decaffeinated coffee.
+Drink coffee.
 The caffeine will trigger a dopamine spike, to help fight cravings, and release a dose of leptin.

 Eat protein and fibrous carbs.
-Protein reduces cravings, protein and fibrous carbs are more satisfying.
+Protein reduces cravings, protein, and fibrous carbs are more satisfying.
 Therefore you are not hungry again for a while.
 It goes without saying that you should avoid foods like bread and ice-cream, that don’t provide that truly full feeling.

 Mediate, it’s just good.